David Kaonohiokala Bray: Recognition

 Daddy Bray was "the best known, most active Hawaiian priest of contemporary times."

 Bray was commended in a resolution in 1959 by the Territorial House of Representatives.
 It stated in part:

 WHEREAS, due to the great diligence and interest of David K. Bray together with the enthusiastic assistance of his family, he has bridged the deep gap which threatened to doom the Hula and spanned two conflicting schools of thought, to revive and preserve the Hula in its ancient form; and WHEREAS he has for fifty years been a practicing Kahuna, has long been a high priest of the Sons and Daughters of Hawaiian Warriors, [a group of 100 with demonstrated lineage to the court of Kamehameha] and is a master and the leading exponent of the old Hawaiian chants and meles, and for many years has been in great demand for ceremonial blessings at private and public ceremonies, including this House of Representatives...

 When asked by a reporter about kahuna power, he said he believed in their power.
 "Does he have those powers?
 ‘I won't claim that I have all that power.
 I understand it, I have that knowledge.
 But I won't say I have the power.

 Hollywood

 By the 1950s, David's daughter Odetta, married Arthur Rosson the Hollywood film producer and actor.
-This presented Daddy Bray with several opportunities playing a kahuna in various "South Seas films."
+This presented David Bray with several opportunities playing a kahuna in various "South Seas films."